Frequently Asked Questions

 Q: What if I fail to get a passing score on the ATV safety exam?

 A: You will have two opportunities to take the exam.
-If you fail the exam twice, the system will send you back to the beginning of the course.
+If you fail the exam twice,

 Q: How long will it take to complete the online ATV safety education course?